seregamorph/revolut/readme.md

 I tried to make it simple, but sometimes it looks a little bit overegineered.
 Just wanted to show some tricks and experience.
 The concurrency optimizations in DummyAccountStorage are not so effective, because logic inside of synch-blocks is too trivial and non-blocking.
+The target jar with dependencies is only 3.3 MB.